sunray1/genedumper/README.md

     a.
 Taxonomy in .csv format (can contain synonyms in separate column) OR
     b.
 List of Species (can contain synonyms in separate column)
     c. .config file describing taxonomy (can edit given one)
-2. Initial BLAST and Species Name Resolution
+2. Initial BLAST and Species Name Resolution (GeneDump)
     a.
 One FASTA file containing one of each of the loci of interest.
 Ideally these sequences need to be full length.
-3. Cleaning and Validation
+3. Cleaning and Validation (GeneClean)
     a.
 SQL database of BLAST hits created by step 2.

 Example inputs: